steveallexis99/Nemotron4Free/README.md

 **Nemotron4Free** is a lightweight Python wrapper for the [NEMOTRON](https://nemotron.one) chat API.
 It allows you to send prompts and receive responses easily — with optional streaming support.

-> ⚠️ No authentication or API key is required — the NEMOTRON API currently accepts any request, so `Nemotron4Free` works without login or account setup.
+> ⚠️ No authentication or API key is required — the NEMOTRON API currently accepts any request, so `Nemotron4Free` works without login or account setup (I do not know why they force log-in but API open).

 ---